renanpacheco21/e2e-cypress/README.md

 1. Run the command `npm i --save-dev cypress` to install all project dependencies.

 ### Running Tests

-1. Execute `npm test` to run the entire test suite.
+Run `cypress:run` to run the test in headless mode on a desktop viewport.

+Or, run `cypress:open` to open Cypress in interactive mode on a desktop

 ## Project Structure